What Is G6PD Deficiency?

 Triggers of hemolysis in kids with G6PD deficiency include:

 - illness, such as bacterial and viral infections

-- certain antibiotics (especially those that have "sulf" in their names)
+- some antibiotics (most often those with "sulf" in their names)

-- certain antimalarial drugs (especially those that have "quine" in their names)
+- some antimalarial drugs (most often those with "quine" in their names)

-Other substances can be harmful to kids with this condition when consumed — or even touched — such as fava beans and naphthalene (a chemical found in mothballs and moth crystals).
-Mothballs can be particularly harmful if a child accidentally swallows one, so ANY contact should be avoided.
+- naphthalene (a chemical found in mothballs and moth crystals).
+Mothballs can be very harmful if a child swallows one.

 - paleness (in darker-skinned kids, paleness is sometimes best seen in the mouth, especially on the lips or tongue)

 - extreme tiredness or dizziness

 - fast heartbeat

 - jaundice (the skin and eyes look yellow)

 - an enlarged spleen

 Mild symptoms usually don't need medical treatment.
 As the body makes new red blood cells, the anemia will improve.
 If symptoms are more severe, a child may need care in a hospital.